Maintenance of IEEE Standards

 What will happen to standards that have been reaffirmed or stabilized prior to the policy going into effect?

 Standards that have been reaffirmed or stabilized prior to 1 January 2012 will be transitioned into the new maintenance timeline.
-The Sponsor of the standard will be required to revise the standard according to the latest of the following dates:
+The Standards Committee of the standard will be required to revise the standard according to the latest of the following dates:

 If no action is taken, the standards will be transferred to inactive-reserved status.